ekala-project/eka/README.md

 - `gl:group/project::library` - GitLab addressing
 - `company-atoms::auth-lib` - Custom alias for internal repositories

-These URIs are resolved to cryptographic IDs in the lockfile, ensuring portability and security.
+These URIs are resolved to full URLs in the manifest & cryptographic IDs in the lockfile, ensuring portability and security regardless of locally configured aliases.
 The URI system supports:

-- **Multiple Platforms:** GitHub, GitLab, and custom repositories.
 - **Version Constraints:** Semantic versioning and exact version pinning.
-- **Aliases:** Custom names for frequently used repositories.
+- **Aliases:** User configurable, custom names for frequently used repositories.

-**Practical Implications:** The global namespace allows seamless collaboration across organizations while maintaining security.
-Teams can share atoms across different repositories, companies, or even continents, with mathematical guarantees that the right code is being used.
-The system scales naturally without requiring central coordination or registry maintenance, enabling a truly decentralized ecosystem.
+- **Heuristics:** Intelligent heuristics help determine the most appropirate schema (e.g. `git@` implies ssh://) to obviate the need to express it in 90% of cases.

 ### Why This Matters: Beyond Package Management